WriteCertificateTemplates

 Mitigation

-1. Open Certification Authority (certsrv) on your Windows server.
+1. Open Active Directory Service Interfaces (adsi) on your Windows server.

-7. In the permissions list, locate and remove the Write permission from unauthorized users.
+6. In the permissions list, locate and remove the Write certificateTemplates permission from unauthorized users.

 8. Click OK to save your changes and close the dialogs.